THE READER’S CHARACTER AS THE FOCUS

 Temperance: Alchemy Over Time

 This is alchemy: the slow, intelligent process by which forces in tension are held in relationship long enough to dissolve and recombine into something genuinely new.
-In human terms, alchemy happens when the nervous system gains enough capacity to hold two truths at once without clinging to one over the other.

-Another Temperance moment is when a querent asks: “Is this my fault?” after a relationship has failed, a career has collapsed, or there is health or financial hardship.
-In response, the Wheel alone might shrug.
-Justice alone might moralize.
-Temperance, on the other hand, affirms responsibility without cosmic blame.
+Another Temperance moment appears when a querent asks, “Is this my fault?” after a relationship has failed, a career has collapsed, or there is health or financial hardship.
+In response, the Wheel alone might name contingency: life includes randomness, timing, forces outside our control.
+Justice alone might name accountability: choices have consequences; patterns matter.
+Temperance holds both without letting either become cruel.
+It affirms responsibility without cosmic blame: “Some of this was not yours to command.
+What matters now is how you meet what remains.”

 Temperance neither absolves nor condemns.
 It re-centers agency without pretending the world is fair.